-The Wonderbag, with Collins as its fiercely passionate and uber-connected founder, is well placed to head up this SDG linked initiative.
-With 8 years of data on hand and over a million bags active around the globe, the Wonderbag has been recognized as a real solution by Forbes, Davos World Economic Forum, and most recently the United Nations where Sarah gave an address on Time Poverty and Using Data and Innovation as a catalyst out of economic deprivation.
-At home, Fairlady recently recognized Sarah for role as change leader, awarding her prestige accolade of 2016 Woman of the Future.
+The Wonderbag, with Collins as its fiercely passionate founder, is well-placed to steer this SDG-linked initiative.
+With 8 years of data on hand and over a million bags sold around the globe, the Wonderbag has been recognised as a real poverty-fighting solution by Forbes as well as Davos World Economic Forum and the United Nations.
+At home, Fairlady recognized Sarah for her role as a change-maker and leader, awarding her with the 2016 Woman of the Future accolade.

-“We’ve proven that it’s bringing answers to the women who were once living on 20 US Cents, but after the Wonderbag effects, now generate $2 per day to live on – that’s huge success, they have more time and more money, dignity and freedom,” indicates Collins.
+“We’ve proven that women who were once living on $0.20 per day, now – thanks to the Wonderbag effect – now have $2 per day to live on.
+That is a huge success.
+Women also have more time, dignity and freedom,” says Collins.

-Research backs up the ‘Wonderbag Effect’ and that is does have a direct impact on deforestation, addressing gender inequality, creating entrepreneurs as selling agents, eradicating time poverty that limits women from being economically active, reducing death and disease form indoor air pollution, and getting girls away from endless cooking and firewood collecting and back into schools.
+Research shows that Wonderbags have a direct positive impact on deforestation whilst addressing gender inequality, creating entrepreneurs as selling agents, giving moe time to enable them to become economically active citizens.
+The cookers also reduce death and disease from indoor air pollution, and getting girls away from endless cooking and firewood collecting and back into schools.
 All of these benefits link directly to core objectives set out by the United Nations.

 “I believe the world of business and economic developments are intrinsically linked.
 The only way to see real shifts out of poverty and a removal of the status quo for women living in inaccessible, rural areas is if we can get the right data to support innovation that is culturally relevant to these marginalised communities,” shares Collins.
 This data is also part of Collins’ bold move as the organisation becomes more ‘data-heavy’, banking critical information in “data-less” communities to develop high-impact interventions.
 And to partner with business using this data as a key leverage point.